 Difficult to actually confirm the identity of the species for sure.
 There are a number of similar looking mites but this is believed to be the most widespread and common.
 The velvet appearance is as you would expect due to a covering of fine hairs.

 We come across this species frequently, foraging for small animals or their pupae / eggs to feed upon.
-These are active hunting arachnids (click HERE for short video of a foraging red velvet mite), found across the garden in all types of habitats other than water.
+These are active hunting arachnids found across the garden in all types of habitats other than water.
+The video below shows a wandering specimen, out looking for a meal perhaps.

 It was in September 2021 that we recorded how these mites killed a Comma butterfly whilst in the pupae stage (click HERE to read more about this behaviour).

-In April 2022 we witnessed a small group of these mites completely destroy the full egg brood of a Nut-tree Tussock moth (Click HERE to see this feeding behaviour).
+In April 2022 we witnessed a small group of these mites completely destroy the full egg brood of a Nut-tree Tussock moth, see video below.

 DC 16/04/2022